IndominusPsych/vaccumbot/README.md

 1. Download the appropriate Ubuntu 20.04 LTS Desktop image for your PC from the [Ubuntu website](https://releases.ubuntu.com/20.04/).

-2. Follow the instructions to [install Ubuntu Desktop](https://ubuntu.com/tutorials/install-ubuntu-desktop).
+2. Follow the instructions to [Install Ubuntu Desktop](https://ubuntu.com/tutorials/install-ubuntu-desktop).

 3. Installing ROS on Remote PC
    Open the terminal with `Ctrl+Alt+T` and enter the following commands one at a time: